andreaskaempf/adventofcode2023/README.md

   between every pair.
 For Part 2, expand by factor of a million instead of doubling.

+* **Day 12** (Go): Given a pattern of '#', '.', and '?' symbols, and a list of numbers representing the lengths of blocks of '#', find the number of possible replacements of '?' with either '.' or '#', so that the lengths of the '#' sequences match the given list of numbers.
+For Part 2, the pattern is repeated five times, with '?' in between, and the list of numbers is also repeated five times, defeating a brute force solution.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)